Honorary President

 Ambassador

-Our family first learned about Jessie May when our daughters were referred to the service in 1998.
-At that time Jessie May was a fairly new local charity and not very well known.
-We were so fortunate to be cared for by the wonderful nurses and to become part of the Jessie May community.
+Julie’s family was first introduced to Jessie May when her daughters were referred to the service in 1998.
+At that time, Jessie May was still a fairly new local charity and not very well known.
+“We were so fortunate to be cared for by the wonderful nurses and to become part of the Jessie May community,” she recalls.

-As time passed, our girls’ health and abilities deteriorated.
-They needed an ever increasing amount of medication, equipment and nursing which was challenging, tiring and stressful for our family.
-Jessie May were such an important part of our growing team and we always felt supported by the friendly and highly skilled nurses who worked in our home.
-They gave us some important downtime, but also a listening ear and helpful advice when the girls were unwell or when their symptoms changed.
+As time passed, the girls’ health and abilities deteriorated.
+They needed increasing amounts of medication, equipment, and nursing support, which was challenging, tiring, and stressful for the whole family.
+Julie said, “Jessie May were such an important part of our growing team.
+We always felt supported by the friendly and highly skilled nurses who worked in our home.
+They gave us some much-needed downtime, as well as a listening ear and helpful advice when the girls were unwell or when their symptoms changed.”

-Sadly, Francesca died aged 15 1/2years and Josephine aged 18 years.
-This was a devastating experience for our family and once again we were supported by Jessie May’s compassionate nurses and ongoing bereavement support.
-I don’t know how we would have coped without them.
+Sadly, Francesca died at 15 and a half years old, and Josephine at 18.
+“This was a devastating experience for our family, and once again we were supported by Jessie May’s compassionate nurses and ongoing bereavement support.
+I don’t know how we would have coped without them.”

-Over the years Jessie May has grown and matured into the well known and much respected Children’s Palliative Care service it is today.
+“Over the years, Jessie May has grown and matured into the well-known and much-respected children’s palliative care service it is today.”

 Roger Harper